HARIHARANS24/storytelling-platform-react-springboot/README.md

 # storytelling-platform-react-springboot-JPA

-Birthday Event Planner
+Storytelling Platform
-A modern and dynamic Birthday Event Planner application designed to help users plan, organize, and manage birthday events.
-This project integrates a React frontend powered by Vite and a Spring Boot backend to deliver a seamless and efficient experience.
-It allows users to create, view, and manage birthday events with all necessary details, like invitations, guest lists, themes, and reminders.
+A modern Storytelling Platform designed to enable users to create, share, and explore stories.
+This application features a user-friendly React frontend and a powerful Spring Boot backend with JPA for database interaction, enabling rich features like user authentication, story creation, editing, and commenting.
+The platform allows both authors and readers to engage with each other's stories.

 Technologies Used
-Frontend: React (with Vite as the build tool for fast development)
+Frontend: React (for the user interface)

-Backend: Spring Boot (RESTful API)
+Backend: Spring Boot (for the RESTful API)

-Database: H2 (in-memory for development, can be replaced with any SQL-based DB)
+Database: H2 (for development) / MySQL/PostgreSQL (for production) via JPA (Java Persistence API)

 Authentication: JWT (JSON Web Tokens) for secure user login